Vu2n/DC-Mod-Handler/README.md

 A Sample Mod project is available in this Github pages code called DC-Sample Mod, its ready for compilation and use with the handler.
 This serves as a template to help you get started.

+### Sample Item Mod Project

+A Sample Item Mod project is available in this Github pages code called DC-SampleItem, its ready for compilation and use with the handler.
+This serves as a template to help you get started making items.

 ### Mod Structure

 Each mod must be in its own folder within the `Mods` directory.
 For example: